epolisensky/VLITE/vdp/docs/source/basic_usage.rst

   *mode*
     Required -- choose either 'default' or 'minimize_islands'.
-    Determines whether PyBDSF is run once per image ('default'), or multiple times with different ``rms_box`` parameters to find the fewest number of islands ('minimize_islands').
+    Determines whether PyBDSF is run once per image ('default'; recommended), or multiple times with different ``rms_box`` parameters to find the fewest number of islands ('minimize_islands').
   *scale*
     Required -- number between 0 and 1.
 Fraction of the image's field-of-view to use.
 The length of the radius describing